 GraphQL, Hyperledger Fabric & Go – what you need to know?

-Before I go on to analyze the Go language, I want to give an opinion that there is no programming language that is the best option for all applications.
+Before I go on to analyze GraphQL or Go language, I want to give an opinion that there is no programming language that is the best option for all applications.
 I claim that each language is adapted to use in specific cases.

 Go language is a relatively young language.
 Less popular, at first, increases the time we have to spend on finding the best solution.
 This is due, among other things, to the fact that young external libraries are sometimes still underdeveloped, and using them sometimes creates unexpected problems.
 However, it should be remembered that the problem of the small number of packages available will decrease as the number of people writing in Go gets bigger.
 This language requires explicit error checking.
 Functions often return two values instead of throwing away an exception.
 One of them is the result of the operation, the other is an error variable.

 In order to detect malfunctions in the application we have to check the value of this variable.
 Such an approach may hinder our work, but on the other hand it provides better consistency.
 It is worth noting the lack of generics, which can make it difficult to create clear code.
 However, based on the available information it is a temporary problem because the language development team is considering adding support for generic types in future versions of Go.
 This language allows you to take advantage of the hardware capabilities of today’s computers to a large extent thanks to concurrency.